NicolletNjora/k2-connect-php/README.md

 ## Contributions

-We welcome those with open arms just make a pull request and we will review.
+We welcome contributions with open arms just make a pull request and we will review.

 ### Development